• Skip to primary navigation

 For one of the best introductions to the ranching lifestyle that has shaped so much of Southwest Alberta, head to Bar U Ranch National Historic Site, found about a ten-minute drive out of Longview.
 Here you’ll experience wagon rides, learn about authentic ranching tools and techniques, and even try your hand at a few cowboy skills, all while being encompassed by the Rocky Mountain foothills.

 If beef isn’t your thing, a unique experience is taking a walk or hike where you can learn about edible plants.
-In Turner Valley, Full Circle Adventures offer tours to take you on a journey though the foothills on Kananaskis country where you can “discover the wild, edible, food forest right under your feet!”.
+In Turner Valley, Full Circle Adventures offer tours to take you on a journey through the foothills of Kananaskis country where you can “discover the wild, edible, food forest right under your feet!”.

 Longview Steakhouse, Sugar Shack Ice Cream for dessert, Little New York Bistro, Little Apple Café and Bakeshop.